PhilippeBaratta/COVMOS/README.md

 *The probability distribution function of the contrast density field*

 an ascii file provided by the user containing the normalised density probability distribution function.
-The user can also ask COVMOS to estimate it directly from data provided by the user using compute_delta_PDF.py.
-Note that this PDF must be estimated on the same grid precision as the one of the simulated COVMOS box (same smoothing defined by the quantity L/N_sample, see setting_example.ini).
+The user can also ask COVMOS to estimate it directly from data provided by the user using ./helping_codes/compute_delta_PDF.py.
+Note that this PDF must be estimated on the same grid precision as the one of the simulated COVMOS box (same smoothing defined by the quantity L/N_sample, see ./ini_files/setting_example.ini).

 *The one-point velocity variance*

 This target statistical quantity must be set by the user.
-The code compute_velocity_rms.py helps the user to estimate it from his own data
+The code ./helping_codes/compute_velocity_rms.py helps the user to estimate it from his own data

 *The alpha parameter*

 alpha is directly linked to the way COVMOS assignes peculiar velocities to particles.
 The relation velocity variance as a function of the local density field can be approximated by a power law, i.e. Σ^2(ρ) = βρ^α.
-Either alpha is provided by the user, or COVMOS can estimate it from data provided by the user (using compute_alpha.py).
+Either alpha is provided by the user, or COVMOS can estimate it from data provided by the user (using ./helping_codes/compute_alpha.py).

 # COVMOS outputs

-from COVMOS_ini.py

-This initialisation code provides numerous required files for COVMOS_sim.py to be run.
-This includes the power spectra for the Gaussian field (density and velocity), prior to their non-linear transformations into non-Gaussian fields (only for the density field).
-On request of the user, it can also provide in ascii files the predictions for the output power spectra and correlation functions.
-Indeed at small scales, mainly due to the grid precision and Poisson sampling, the input and outputs two-points statistics cannot be equal.

-from COVMOS_sim.py
+*The two-point statistics prediction*

+COVMOS is a method that needs several filterings.
+In this way the output power spectra of the produced catalogues are not exactly matching the targeted ones at small scales (depending on the grid precision).
+However the impact of these filterings on the output two-point statistics can be analyticaly computed at a better than the percent accuracy.
+The user can ask for the prediction of the output two-point correlation functions and power spectra

+*The catalogues*

-The outputs or this code are the simulated boxes (particle positions and associated velocities).
+They are the simulated boxes (particle positions and associated velocities).
 The catalogues are stored in binary files and can easily be loaded using
 ```
-from COVMOS_func import *
+from tools.COVMOS_func import loadcatalogue
-x,y,z,vx,vy,vz = loadcatalogue(filename,RSD=True)
+x,y,z,vx,vy,vz = loadcatalogue(filename,velocity=True)
 ```

+*The estimated power spectra*

-Moreover, the multipoles (monopole, quadrupole, hexadecapole) of the power spectrum, both in comoving and in redshift spaces, can be asked by the user.
+The multipoles (monopole, quadrupole, hexadecapole) of the power spectrum, both in real and redshift spaces, can be asked by the user.
 In this case COVMOS will call [NBodyKit](https://github.com/bccp/nbodykit) for the estimation.

+*The unbiased covariance*

+The COVMOS covariance of the multipoles of the power spectrum are slightly biased at small scales (k ~ 0.2h/Mpc).
+This bias can be removed applying the method presented in Baratta et al. 22 (in prep) and asked by the user in the .ini file

 # Parallel computation

-When running on a single node COVMOS_ini.py and COVMOS_sim.py, a multiprocessing can be exploited thanks to the [numba](https://numba.pydata.org/numba-doc/latest/index.html) library by setting the environment variable OMP_NUM_THREADS to the wanted number of processes.
+When running on a single node COVMOS.py, a multiprocessing can be exploited thanks to the [numba](https://numba.pydata.org/numba-doc/latest/index.html) library by setting the environment variable OMP_NUM_THREADS to the wanted number of processes.
 Moreover to make the execution faster, the codes can also be run through MPI to share the jobs though nodes.
-To do so you need to provide a machinefile: a text file that stores the IP addresses of all the nodes in the cluster network. .machinefiles/machinefile_example1 gives an example of its structure.
+To do so you need to provide a machinefile: a text file that stores the IP addresses of all the nodes in the cluster network. ./machinefiles/machinefile_example1 gives an example of its structure.
 The command is the following:
-`mpiexec -f ./machinefiles/machinefile_example1 -n 10 python COVMOS_ini.py setting.ini` here only acts on the aliasing part of the code, which is highly cpu and memory demanding.
+`mpiexec -f ./machinefiles/machinefile_example1 -n 10 python COVMOS.py both setting.ini`
-COVMOS_sim.py can also be parallelised using MPI.
-If more than one catalogue is asked, each node will independently generate catalogues.
-Note that if several processes are asked on the same machine (see ./machinefiles/machinefile_example2), some arrays are shared through the differents processes, so that the memory is optimised.

 # References

 If you are using COVMOS in a publication, please refer the code by citing the following paper:
-(baratta et al. 2021, in prep.)
+(baratta et al. 22, in prep.)
 Also if you used the [classy](https://github.com/lesgourg/class_public) or the [NBodyKit](https://github.com/bccp/nbodykit) modules, you should cite the original works.